My experience visiting The Supreme Court in London during my English Plus Law course

 Kings London student América García Romero had the opportunity to visit The Supreme Court with her English Plus Law class.
-She reports back on the experience.
+Educational visits are a key aspect of the English Plus courses in London and take place regularly at institutions in and around the city.
+Educational visits help to reinforce classroom learning within a real-life context.
+Here, América reports back on her experience.

 We went to The Supreme Court which is located just in front of the Houses of Parliament where it used to be settled until 2009, when they needed to move as a new entity because of conflicts of interests between the Lords that make the law and the ones that have the responsibility for adjudicating on points of law.